 Employment for international students

 International students must obtain written authorization from International Student and Scholar Services before accepting any on-campus employment.
 Off-campus employment requires prior issue of a work permit by the U.S. Citizenship and Immigration Services.
-F- and J-visa students must limit their employment to twenty hours or fewer per week while registered for courses and while classes are in session.
-Regulations allow full-time work (forty hours or fewer per week) during school breaks and summer vacations (if students' programs allow summer quarters off).
+F- and J-visa students must limit their employment to 20 hours or fewer per week while registered for courses and while classes are in session.
+Regulations allow full-time work (40 or fewer per week) during school breaks and summer vacations (if students' programs allow summer quarters off).
 For questions, please telephone International Student and Scholar Services at 909/558-4955.